What to do if you are planning to adopt a child in China.

 1. Letter of No Objection for Adoption Overseas

-This includes a letter of “no objection” which has the sole function of confirming that the British national(s) in question are not habitually resident in the British islands and that as the child is not being adopted under British adoption legislation the Foreign & Commonwealth Office and British Embassy / Consulates-General in China have no further role in the matter.
+This includes a letter of “no objection” which has the sole function of confirming that the British national(s) in question are not habitually resident in the British islands and that as the child is not being adopted under British adoption legislation the Foreign, Commonwealth & Development Office and British Embassy / Consulates-General in China have no further role in the matter.

 It is not for the Embassy / Consulates-General in China to agree whether the applicants are suitable to adopt the child, or whether the child is adoptable.